 When possible, treatment for Ewing sarcoma begins with chemotherapy.
 After this first chemotherapy is finished, the doctor may use localized surgery or radiation therapy (see below) followed by more chemotherapy to get rid of any remaining cancer cells.
 When chemotherapy is used before another treatment, it is called “neoadjuvant chemotherapy.”
 Other times, the doctor may use surgery or radiation therapy first and then give chemotherapy, called “adjuvant chemotherapy.”

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
-These side effects usually go away once treatment is finished.
+These side effects usually go away after treatment is finished.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 When possible, surgical removal of the tumor should happen after chemotherapy.
 Surgery may also be needed to remove any remaining cancer cells after chemotherapy or radiation therapy.
 An orthopedic oncologist is usually the doctor who will perform the surgery.
-Learn more about the basics of cancer surgery.

 Often a tumor can be removed without causing disability.
 However, if the tumor occurs in an arm or leg, surgery to remove much of the bone may affect the limb’s ability to function.
 Bone grafts from other parts of the body may help reconstruct the limb, and a prosthesis made of metal or plastic bones or joints can replace lost tissue.
-Physical therapy after surgery can help children and teens learn to use the limb again.
+Physical therapy after surgery can help children and young adults learn to use the limb again.
 Support services are available to help patients cope with the emotional effects of the loss of a limb.
 Learn more about rehabilitation.

 Radiation therapy is the use of high-energy x-rays or other high-energy particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 For Ewing sarcoma, radiation therapy is used when surgery is not possible or did not remove all of the tumor cells, as well as when chemotherapy was not effective.